Nivasorexant

-Nivasorexant (INN; developmental code name ACT-539313) is an orexin antagonist medication which is under development for the treatment of binge eating disorder and was previously under development for the treatment of anxiety disorders.
+Nivasorexant (INN; developmental code name ACT-539313) is an orexin receptor antagonist which is under development for the treatment of binge eating disorder and was previously under development for the treatment of anxiety disorders.

-It is an orally active small-molecule compound with an elimination half-life of 3.3 to 6.5 hours and acts as a selective orexin OX_{1} receptor antagonist (1-SORA).
+It is an orally active small-molecule compound with an elimination half-life of 3.3 to 6.5 hours and acts as a selective orexin OX_{1} receptor antagonist (1-SORA or SO1RA).
+It was the first SO1RA drug to enter clinical development.

-As of May 2022, the drug is in phase 2 clinical trials for binge eating disorder.
-Following negative efficacy results of a phase 2 trial of nivasorexant for binge eating disorder, Idorsia (the developer of nivasorexant) signaled in May 2022 that it would not pursue further development of the drug for this indication.
+As of May 2022, the drug was in phase 2 clinical trials for binge eating disorder.
+The phase 2 trial found that Nivasorexant did not improve binge-eating compared to the placebo, after which Idorsia (the developer of nivasorexant) signaled in May 2022 that it would not pursue further development of the drug.